Yusuf560-ui/Picfier/README.md

 # Picfier
-An image color simplifier that uses KMeans clustering to reduce the number of colors in an image based on user's selection without losing much visual quality  for simplified display purposes
+An image color simplifier that uses KMeans clustering to reduce the number of colors in an image based on user's selection without losing much visual quality  for simplified display purposes.
+However, it works best with Ghibli styled images and cartoons

 ## Project Workflow
 - User uploads an image